SystemsApproach/ops/monitor.rst

    `Elastic Common Schema
    <https://www.elastic.co/guide/en/ecs/current/index.html>`__.

-6.2.1 Best Practices
+6.2.2 Best Practices
 ~~~~~~~~~~~~~~~~~~~~

 Establishing a shared logging platform is, of course, of little value
-unless all the individual components are properly instrumented to write
+unless all the individual components are properly instrumented to
+write log messages.
+Programming languages typically come with library
+support for writing log messages (e.g., Java's Log4j), but that's just
-log messages.
-Logging is most effective if the components adhere to
+a start.
+Logging is most effective if the components adhere to the
-the following set of best practices:
+following set of best practices.

 * **Log shipping is handled by the platform.** Assume that
-  stdout/stderr of your program will be ingested into the logging
+  stdout/stderr of your program is ingested into the logging system by
-  system by Fluentbit (or similar tooling).
-Don't make your job more
+  Fluentbit (or similar tooling).
+Avoid making the job more
-  complicated by trying to ship/route your own logs.
-The exception is
+  complicated by trying to route your own logs.
+The exception is for
-  for external (outside Kubernetes) services and hardware devices.
+  external services and hardware devices (outside your management
-  How these send their logs to a log aggregator must be determined as
+  control).
+How these systems send their logs to a log aggregator
-  a part of the deployment process.
+  must be established as a part of the deployment process.

 * **File logging should be disabled.** Writing log files directly to
   the containers layered file system is proven to be I/O inefficient
-  and can become a performance bottleneck, and is generally
+  and can become a performance bottleneck.
+It is also generally
   unnecessary if the logs are also being sent to stdout/stderr.
   Generally, log file is discouraged when running in a container
-  environment.
-All logs should be streamed to the log collecting
+  environment, and instead, all logs should be streamed to the log
-  system.
+  collecting system.

 * **Asynchronous logging is encouraged.** Synchronous logging can
   become a performance bottleneck in a scaled environment.
 Logging